Find Affordable College Courses

 $17,287 Average Tuition & Fees

 Our analysis found The College of New Jersey to be the best value school for mathematics students who want to pursue a degree in New Jersey.
-Located in the suburb of Ewing, TCNJ is a public school with a medium-sized student population.
+Located in the large suburb of Ewing, TCNJ is a public school with a moderately-sized student population.

-TCNJ undergraduate students pay an average of $17,287 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at TCNJ are $17,287 per year.
 Math majors at TCNJ take out an average of $25,000 in student loans while working on their egree.

 In addition to its best value ranking, and one of the reasons why the school is on the list, TCNJ is ranked #2 for overall quality for math in New Jersey.